aristocles24/NeuroLume/README.md

 The Mind Forge A gamified experience enhancer designed to amplify creativity, focus, and cognitive balance for autistic, bipolar, and schizophrenic minds.
 It merges structured logic with fluid creativity, allowing players to explore, create, and regulate their mental states dynamically.

 ## 🚀 Introduction
-PrimeRealm is a hyperdimensional, EEG-reactive, procedurally generated universe.
+NeuroLume is a hyperdimensional, EEG-reactive, procedurally generated universe.
 It is an open-source, free, subscription-required device screensaver customization app that incorporates gamification, brain-hacking technologies, ultra-dimensional reasoning, and projections.
-Designed for individuals seeking peace of mind, serenity, and creativity, PrimeRealm serves as an interactive bio-reactive cosmic interface that dynamically adapts to user input.
+Designed for individuals seeking peace of mind, serenity, and creativity, NeuroLume serves as an interactive bio-reactive cosmic interface that dynamically adapts to user input.

 ## 🌌 Features